• Skip to primary navigation

 • Pour mixture into a buttered 13 x 9-inch baking dish or sprayed with cooking spray.
 Stir together honey and remaining melted butter; drizzle over bread pudding.
 Bake at 350° for 40 to 45 minutes or until edges are browned and mixture is bubbly.
 Serve warm or chilled with or without optional sauce.

-Vanilla Sauce OPITIONAL
+Vanilla Sauce OPTIONAL

 • Melt butter in a medium saucepan over medium heat, stirring often.
 Add sugar and milk.
 Cook over medium heat until it comes to a boil, stirring often.
 Meanwhile, stir together cornstarch and water to make a slurry.